mmorris/DuckDuckGoDaemon/README.md

 How to Uninstall
 ----------------
 1. Remove the file: /Library/LaunchDaemons/com.mattmorris.duckduckgo
-2. Reboot [OR] Type the following command in terminal `sudo launchctl remove com.mattmorris.duckduckgo`
+2. Reboot [OR] Type the following command in terminal:
+`sudo launchctl remove com.mattmorris.duckduckgo`